-One of the main questions we get asked at Pathway Care is whether there’s an age limit on who can foster.
-There’s a lot of misconceptions relating to what makes a good foster carer and unfortunately one of the main ones is the age you need to be in order to get accepted.
+One of the main questions we get asked is whether there’s an age limit on who can foster.
+There are a lot of misconceptions relating to what makes a good foster carer and, unfortunately, one of the main ones is the age you need to be in order to get accepted.
 Many people think they’re too old or too young to foster a child.
-So is there an age limit that could prevent you becoming a foster parent?
+So, is there an age limit that could prevent you becoming a foster parent?

 Understanding age requirements

 There is only one age restriction that applies for people wanting to foster.
 All applicants need to be at least 21 years of age, though legally the minimum age is 18.
 Anybody over the age of 21 can apply – there is no upper age limit.